brettmillerb/Pester-Wiki/Should.md

 ```

 ###BeLessThan
 Asserts that a number is less than an expected value.
-Uses PowerShell's -gt operator to compare the two values.
+Uses PowerShell's -lt operator to compare the two values.

 ```posh
 $Error.Count | Should BeLessThan 1